 BD's Fabulous Audio Archive: Here to provide you with untold hours of exquisite wonderfulness, these ditties stream as scintillating 320kbps MP3s.
-One day I might figure out how to make a playlist for you, I try and try but it never works.
+One day I might figure out how to make a playlist for you, I try and try and try but it never works.
 Imagine my woe.
 Until then I'm afraid you'll have to play each song seperately.

 Bob Drake solo: 1980-20???

 Except where indicated, everything here was written, performed and recorded by me.

 The Dawn Chorus (2018)

 In 2017 I was given a 200-year old upright piano which hadn't been tuned in at least that long.
 This was a half-hearted attempt to write a tune for it.
 I also play it on a couple of songs on my latest album l'Isola dei Lupi.
 The Pshent of a Skunk (2015)

 Nothin' fancy here, just a little piece for nylon-stringed guitar, drums and bass.

 I Should Have Listened To You.
 (2015) Lyrics here.

 Originally conceived as a song for my album Arx Pilosa, but The Panel Of Experts gave it the thumbs down.
 In other words, at the time I thought it wasn't up to snuff, but I quite like it now!
 In the first section hopefully you will agree that I have scaled the Summit of Incompetence to at least a reasonably respectable height, then you get a slide guitar solo, then into the verse with plenty of Hammond organ and flappy drums, even more guitar solos, more of this and that, and so on.
 For you technical trivia fans: the chorus-like effect on my voice during the verses is due to me waving a cymbal around in front of my face as I was singing.